UCLALibrary/central-search-tools/README.md

 Ignore security warnings in the local environment.

-#### List fields in Solr index
+#### List fields in an index
-Lists all fields in all records in a Solr index, along with number of occurrences of each field.
+Lists all fields in all records in an index, along with number of occurrences of each field.
 Generally takes 5-15 minutes, depending on number of records.
 ```
-python centralsearch.py get_solr_fields --source-url URL
+python centralsearch.py get_fields --source-type [solr|dataverse|frontera] --source-url URL
 ```

 #### Review / explore data